-The licensee's submittals in response to NRC's Generic Letter 81-04, dated February 28, 1981, regarding their implementation of NUREG-0313, Revision 1 were evaluated by our contractor, EG&G. The results of their evaluation were documented in the attached TER.
-We have reviewed EG&G's TER and concur with their evaluation that the licensee's responses did not fully meet the guidelines set forth in NUREG-0313, Revision 1.
-In the TER, EG&G identified several areas of discrepancies (both minor and major)

-in the licensee's responses.
+The licensee's submittals in response to NRC's Generic Letter 81-04, dated February 28, 1981, regarding their implementation of NUREG-0313, Revision 1 were evaluated by the staff's contractor, EG&G. The results of their evaluation were documented in the attached TER.
+The staff has reviewed EG&G's TER and concur with their evaluation that the licensee's responses did not fully meet the guidelines set forth in NUREG-0313, Revision 1.
+In the TER, EG&G identified several areas of discrepancies (both minor and major) in the licensee's responses.
 EG&G also identified areas where a proper evaluation of the response cannot be made because adequate information was not provided.
 EG&G indicated that the licensee's responses have the following major discrepancies:

-- (1) The licensee's description of leak detection and monitoring systems is not detailed enough to determine whether they meet Section C of Regulatory Guide 1.45. - (2) The licensee has not put the provisions for shutdown after a 2-gpm increase in unidentified leakage in 24 hours and for monitoring the sump level at 4-hour intervals (or less) into the Technical Specifications.
+- (1) The licensee's description of leak detection methods is not detailed enough to determine whether they meet Section C of Regulatory Guide 1.45. - (2) The licensee has not put the provisions for shutdown after a 2-gpm increase in unidentified leakage in 24 hours and for monitoring the sump level at 4-hour intervals (or less) into the Technical Specifications.

-In view of the industry-wide experience in the IGSCC pipe cracking, we understand that the licensee's plans to address this issue may have been substantially revised.
-Furthermore, we are currently revising NUREG-0313, Revision 1 to reflect the lessons learned from recent pipe cracking experiences.
-Although many of the guidelines in NUREG-0313, Revision 1 will become obsolete, we do not anticipate changes in augmented leak detection and monitoring requirements.
+In view of the industry-wide experience in the IGSCC pipe cracking, the staff understands that the licensee's plans to address this issue may have been substantially revised.
+Furthermore, the staff is currently revising NUREG-0313, Revision 1 to reflect the lessons learned from recent pipe cracking experiences.
+Although many of the guidelines in NUREG-0313, Revision 1 will become obsolete, the staff does not anticipate changes in augmented leak detection and monitoring requirements.